arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 using namespace mbed;
 ```

-The `Setup()` function will first wait until a serial connection is established and then feed the random number generator, which is used later in this tutorial to write a random number in the flash memory every time the device boots up.
+The `setup()` function will first wait until a serial connection is established and then feed the random number generator, which is used later in this tutorial to write a random number in the flash memory every time the device boots up.

 ```cpp
 void setup()